Wyamio/Wyam.Web/Input/modules/readfiles.md

   - `SourceFileDir`

-    The full directory of the file.
+    The full absolute directory of the file.
 Equivalent to `Path.GetDirectoryName(SourceFilePath)`.

   - `RelativeFilePath`

     The relative path to the file (including file name) from the Wyam input folder.

+  - `RelativeFilePathBase`

+    The relative path to the file (including file name) from the Wyam input folder without the file extension.

+  - `RelativeFileDir`

+    The relative directory of the file from the Wyam input folder.